WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/the-reactive-and-declarative-mindset.md

 } );
 ```

 In this declarative example, the UI automatically updates based on the current state.
-All we have to do as developers is to declare the necessary state, any derived state, the actions that modify the state, and which parts of the DOM depend on which parts of the state.
+All you have to do as developers is to declare the necessary state, any derived state, the actions that modify the state, and which parts of the DOM depend on which parts of the state.
 The framework takes care of making all the necessary updates to the DOM so that it is always in sync with the current state.
 The logic remains simple and maintainable regardless of the number of elements controlled by the framework.

 ### Can you spot the bug?